plunder-app/shack/README.md

 ### Configure Environment

-With the configuration in place we can use `chest` to set up all of the networking infrastructure we require for our virtual machines to live on.
+With the configuration in place we can use `shack` to set up all of the networking infrastructure we require for our virtual machines to live on.
 We can validate the environment with:

 ```
-$ sudo ./chest network check
+$ sudo ./shack network check
 Chest Networking configuration
 WARN[0000] Link not found
 ```
 As we can see, we've not created our `chest` environment yet, so we'll create and check again (we will also inspect the networking with `ip link`):

 ```
-$ sudo ./chest network create
+$ sudo ./shack network create
 Chest Networking configuration

-$ sudo ./chest network check
+$ sudo ./shack network check
 Chest Networking configuration

 $ ip addr show plunder